 Do not forget your camera!
-You can pose for pics with Thomas before or after the ride, and of course Topham Hatt.
+You can pose for pics with Thomas and Sir Topham Hatt before or after the ride.
 There’s also a covered wagon, a blacksmith shop, old engine cars, and other generally awesome spots for photo-ops.

 There is room for strollers on the grounds, but the walkways are on the bumpy side.
-You can’t bring strollers on the train.
+You can’t bring strollers on the train; strollers must be left at designated “stroller parking” areas at the station.
 Opt for a baby carrier if possible.
 The parking lot is a short walk from the actual station, so you’ll want you main supplies on hand.
 A wagon or jogging stroller loaded up would do fine.

 Hop On Board

-Tickets are on sale now and are available for July 25, 26, & 27 and August 1, 2, & 3.
-Each ticket includes the 25-minute train ride, and all the activities listed above.
+Tickets are on sale now and are available for July 27-29 and Aug.
+5-7.
+Each ticket includes the 25-minute train ride and all the activities listed above.
 Advance tickets are highly recommended and can be purchased by clicking here or calling 1-866-468-7630.

 Roaring Camp Railroads